EdgarBabajanyan/edgarbabajanyan/README.md

 def bioPrint():
 print('''
 		"- ⚡ Quick bio:":                    "Absolute techie!
-I dabble with Software just as much as Hardware!", "- 🔭 I’m currently working on":      "QuickDex!
+I dabble with Software just as much as Hardware!", "- 🔭 I’m currently working on":      "Zenmigo!
 One place for everything!
 Docs, Sheets, Coding, Organization, and even gaming!", "- 🖥️ I am familiar with":            "App and Backend Development: Python, Java, C++, Javascript, NodeJS --> Front-end: ReactJS, Angular, Tkinter
 							Database: MySQL, MongoDB, and Parse
 		"- 👯 I’m looking to collaborate on": "Artificial Intelligence research and Drone Technologies", "- 🤔 I’m looking for help with":     "R and Tensorflow work!
-AI and Data Manipulation is my next venture!", "- 💬 Ask me about":                  "Software Design & Architecture, Web-Development, Front-end Design, Business Registration and Phases", "- 📫 How to reach me:":              "Email: bedgar2005@gmail.com, babajanyaned23@amityschools.org, 203-343-3094, StackOverflow (for help with your project!)"
+AI and Data Manipulation is my next venture!", "- 💬 Ask me about":                  "Software Design & Architecture, Web-Development, Front-end Design, Business Registration and Phases", "- 📫 How to reach me:":              "Email: bedgar2005@gmail.com, 203-343-3094, StackOverflow"
 	'''

 bioPrint()